 The owner, a Turkish native from the seaside city of Cesme, is committed to bringing the flavors of street food from the Aegean Region to Budapest.
 You're here for the kumru sandwich, a specialty of Cesme, consisting of a sesame-seeded demi baguette layered with melted cheese, crisped pepperoni, sweet tomatoes, and pickles.
 It's very good.
 Get the “atom” version to top it off with a fried egg.
-The köfte meatball and the chicken sandwiches are also good.
+San da Vinci’s baklava, moist and buttery and rich with pistachio nuts, is delicious.
+Turkish coffee, ayran, the yogurt-based beverage, and a few seats upstairs are also available.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).